 3 Publishing Your App

-Publishing is no longer available in Studio for app projects with Mendix version 7.
-You can either publish your app in Studio Pro or upgrade you app project to Mendix version 8 or above.
+Publishing is no longer available in Studio for apps with Mendix version 7.
+You can either publish your app in Studio Pro or upgrade you app to Mendix version 8 or above.
 For more information, see Moving from Desktop Modeler Version 7 to Studio Pro 8.

 When you publish your app, you deploy it to a cloud environment.
 A cloud environment is a location in the cloud that can host your app, and deployment is a process to put the latest version of your app in that location.
 For more technical information, see Environments in Developer Portal Guide.